Gorontalo: Language

 Indonesian is the official language of the province as well as the country.
 Road signs and official documents released by the government are written in Indonesian.
 However, Gorontaloan language is the most spoken language in the province.
 Apart from Gorontaloan language, there are several languages that are similar which are considered by linguists as Gorontaloan dialects include Suwawa language, Atinggola language, Limboto language, Kwandang language, Tilamuta language and Sumawata language.
 Gorontaloan language is widely used due to the influence of the Gorontalo Kingdom that was once established in the region.
 Atinggola language is used by the Atinggola community situated on the northern coast of Gorontalo.

 Today, Gorontaloan language itself have gone through assimilation with Manado Malay, which is also widely spoken by Gorontaloan people.
 In terms of linguistic, Gorontalo language are related to languages from North Sulawesi and the Philippines.
 Gorontalo language along with Mongondow language are part of the Gorontalo–Mongondow languages, which is part of the Philippine languages.
 The Philippine languages that are linguistically close to the Gorontalo language are such as Tagalog language, Cebuano language, Hiligaynon language, Bikol language and Waray-waray language.
 In present times, Gorontaloans used Latin alphabet for writing.
 However, the usage of Gorontaloan is limited to everyday living.
 In schools for education, the media, and official documents, the Indonesian language used as the national language.

 In order to preserve regional languages, the Gorontaloan-Indonesian Language Dictionary was published, the Suwawa-Indonesian Language Dictionary and the Atinggola-Indonesian Language Dictionary.
 In addition, it has been successfully published and approved by the Ministry of Religion Affairs concerning the publication of the Qur'an which is equipped with Gorontaloan language translation.
 In addition, local content education in Gorontalo Language is still being maintained as teaching material in elementary schools.
 Gorontaloan was historically written in the Arabic-based Pegon script.
 Gorontalo actually had local script as a very high tribal identity, namely "Aksara Suwawa-Gorontalo".

 Culture

-We can also see the distinctive characteristics of Gorontalo in the cultural aspects, including; typical foods, traditional houses, arts, and handicrafts such as filigree or woven basket skullcaps made of rattan called karanji upiya.
-The Gorontaloan people also recognize various ceremonies as traditions, such as the traditional ceremony of opening fields or known as Momuo Oayuwa, a ceremony for soil fertility known as Mopoahuta.
+Distinctive characteristics of Gorontalo in the cultural sphere include typical foods, traditional houses, arts, and handicrafts such as filigree or woven basket skullcaps made of rattan called karanji upiya.
+The Gorontalo people also recognize various ceremonies as traditions, such as the traditional ceremony of opening fields, also known as Momuo Oayuwa, a ceremony for soil fertility known as Mopoahuta.
 The ceremony to request rain is called the Mohiledidi.

+The Gorontalo people have a family kinship system called pohala'a.
+This system is a heritage of the kingdoms that had previously established in Gorontalo.
+There are five pohala'as in Gorontalo, namely Gorontalo, Limboto, Suwawa, Bualemo and Atinggola, where the Gorontalo pohala'a is the most prominent.